 The Committee consists of three non-executive directors and meets at least five times a year.
-The four executive directors, the Head of Internal Audit, the Head of Risk, the Group Compliance Manager, and a representative from the external auditors also attend Committee meetings by invitation to assist in its deliberations.
+The three executive directors, the Head of Internal Audit, the Chief Risk Officer and a representative from the external auditors also attend Committee meetings by invitation to assist in its deliberations.